2019 Art Ramble

 About The Art Ramble

 As truth is increasingly manipulated and deconstructed and our experiences increasingly mediated through technology, we seek to be grounded in authenticity and connection.
 Forests are a living legacy to the history of a community.
 By bearing witness to important events, our forests create a sense of place, grounding us in our connection from the present to the past.
-‘Witness trees’ can help us track changes in our forests like evidence, opening a window into ecological time, understanding our impact and our inextricable connection to a diverse ecosystem.

 What does it mean to witness?
 To look-on as passive bystanders?
 Or does witnessing require our participation, an embodied and physiological ‘bearing’?
 A sort of radical presence, seeing and acknowledging the presence of others - a beholding of all entities, past and present.
 A practice of noticing what needs attending to in order to widen our ability to hold onto for diversity in its complexity.
 How can witnessing ourselves and each other and the landscape transform this moment?
 What do we affirm (or not) by taking action (or not) in response to what we have witnessed?
 For whom will we stand, for what will we testify?